LamaAldakhil/ScCvT/README.md

 # Dataset

-The dataset used to train and test the machine learning model is the HAM10000 dataset which is available to use here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T.
+The dataset used is the HAM10000 dataset which is available to use here: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T.
 This dataset consists of 10,015 dermoscopic images of skin lesions labeled with one of seven categories: actinic keratosis, basal cell carcinoma, benign keratosis-like lesions, dermatofibroma, melanoma, melanocytic nevi, and vascular lesions.

 # Installation